joewledger/joewledger.github.io/_posts/2016-08-22-olympic_scraping.md

 <br/>

 And we are done!
 The resulting text file can be found [here](/assets/race_results.txt), and the github repo containing the script used to generate it can be found [here](https://github.com/joewledger/Olympic_Outliers).
-In my next post, I will use the data we just scraped to do a cool analysis.
-Stay tuned!
+Thanks for reading!